L-Theanine

 How should I use L-Theanine ? / Dosages

-Based on current research and user feedback, it is recommended to consume 200mg – 400mg L-Theanine daily [10].
+Our green tea extract contains 40% L-Theanine.
+Due to this percentage, the suggested daily amount of this product is 500mg – 1000mg [10].
 This amount can be consumed throughout the day, or 30 minutes before bedtime when it is used a nighttime supplement.
 When it is consumed throughout the day, users often choose to consume it in the morning or as an additional pre-workout ingredient.

 Stacking / combining